 Configuration

-Kubeshark reads configuration elements both from the CLI and from a configuration file that can be located either in $HOME/.kubeshark/config.yaml or at a different location specified as a CLI flag: --configpath string.
+Kubeshark reads configuration elements both from the CLI and from a configuration file that can be located either in $HOME/.kubeshark/config.yaml.

 The Config Command